-This Obon, as with every summer since getting married, I will be spending my time in a coastal town in Ibaraki with my in-laws.
-Today, I’ll be sharing a few snippets of life in Japan – the dos and don’ts of Obon.
+Every year for Obon, I head up to a coastal town in Ibaraki to visit my in-laws.
+Today, I’ll be sharing a few snippets of life in Japan: the dos and don’ts of Obon.

 Obon (お盆), a week-long period in the middle of August, is a time for Japanese people to return to their hometowns and pay respects to relatives and ancestors.

-These snippets of life in Japan here are just a fraction of what I’ve seen and heard over the years.
+If this is your first Obon with the in-laws or you just need a refresher, read on.
 Keep in mind that beliefs can vary throughout Japan and families may have their own traditions to uphold.

 With all of that said, let’s begin!